How It All Started

 In selling a house it has to have curb appeal.
 We worked for hours digging, planting and putting up the shutters which I did myself.

 The Next Day I Started To Feel Worn Out

 I just couldn’t get to sleep that night I was overtired.
 The next day I decided to mow my lawn because my lawn was also neglected.

-Now the neighbors were going to be out-of-town and asked if I could mow their lawn while they were away, I agreed.
-I didn’t realize that the grass was almost 12″ high now and they had received a warning to cut it or they would be in violation of our township code.
+Now the neighbors were going to be out-of-town and asked if I could mow their lawn while they were away.
+I agreed and didn’t realize that the grass was almost 12″ high.
+They had received a warning from the township to cut it or they would be in violation of our township code.

 Mowing Their Lawn